Oh, a storm is threat’ning

-First, don’t overextend yourself, whether that’s buying more home than you can afford in the first place, buying more car/truck than you need or can afford, or spending frivolously at the expense of building a financial safety net.
+- Don’t overextend yourself.
+Whether that’s buying more home than you can afford in the first place, buying more car/truck than you need or can afford, or spending frivolously at the expense of building a financial safety net.
 Having enough money to cover a job loss or unexpected expenses is Prepping 101.

-Second, while interest rates are low right now, and they might go even lower, if you have an adjustable rate mortgage, lock in a fixed rate before they can go up.
+- Lock in a fixed rate.
+Do so while interest rates are low.
+If you have an adjustable rate mortgage, locking in a fixed rate gives you predictability.
 Predictability is your friend.

 Shelter Your Shelter from Crime